jacg/petalo/README.md

 Try the following

+[If your machine is not running NixOS, Nix may have trouble adapting to your graphics hardware, and these visualizations might not work.
+If that happens, try prepending `nixGL` to the command: i.e. replace `cargo run ...` with `nixGL cargo run ...`.]

 + `cargo run --bin vislor -- ball`
 + `cargo run --bin vislor -- ball -r 200`
 + `cargo run --bin vislor -- ball -r 20`